w3reality/three-laser-pointer/README.rst

     // set the source point relative to the camera laser.setSource(new THREE.Vector3(0.3, -0.4, -0.2), camera);

-    // shoot the target and raytrace against the meshes in the scene laser.pointWithRaytrace(pt, meshes);
+    // shoot the target with raytrace considering the meshes in the scene laser.pointWithRaytrace(pt, meshes);

 API